11.1. Starting the Streaming Replication

 (3 rows)

-As shown in the above result, two walsenders are running to send WAL data for the connected standby servers, and another one is running to send all files of the database cluster for pg_basebackup utility.
+As shown above, two walsenders are running to send WAL data for the connected standby servers, and another one is running to send all files of the database cluster for the pg_basebackup utility.

 11.1.1 What Happens When a Standby Server Restarts After a Long Downtime?

-There is no reliable solution for this problem, but only to set a large value to the configuration parameter wal_keep_size (or wal_keep_segments in versions 12 or earlier) to reduce the possibility of the occurrence.
-This is a stopgap solution.
+No reliable solution exists for this problem other than setting a large value for the configuration parameter wal_keep_size (or wal_keep_segments in versions 12 or earlier).
+This parameter reduces the possibility of occurrence but remains a stopgap solution.

-In versions 9.4 or later, this problem can be prevented by using replication slot.
-A replication slot is a feature that expands the flexibility of the WAL data sending.
-Refer the Section 11.4 for detail.
+In versions 9.4 or later, replication slots can prevent this problem.
+A replication slot is a feature that expands the flexibility of WAL data sending.
+Refer to Section 11.4 for details.